home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

 ## Showing a second pin

 You can use the following properties under `action_data` to display a second pin.
-If used, the first pin will be red and the second green.
+If used, the first pin will be red and the second pin green.

 - **second_latitude**: The latitude of the second pin. **Must be a string!**
 - **second_longitude**: The longitude of the second pin. **Must be a string!**
-- **shows_line_between_points**: A Boolean value indicating whether a line should be drawn between the first and second pin.
+- **shows_line_between_points**: A boolean (`true` / `false`) value indicating whether a line should be drawn between the first and second pin.

 ## Extra configuration

 You can also pass the following properties under `action_data` to modify the map in various ways.
-All are expected to be boolean values unless otherwise noted:
+All are expected to be boolean (`true` / `false`) values unless otherwise noted:

 - **shows_compass**: A Boolean indicating whether the map displays a compass control.
 - **shows_points_of_interest**: A Boolean indicating whether the map displays point-of-interest information.